 - >Fjord Systems and Archives (2011).
 JA Howe, WEN Austin, M Forwick and M Paetzel (Eds.), GSL Special Publications.
 392 pp

 - >Sustaining Coastal Zone Systems (2011) Tett, P, A Sandberg & A Mette (Eds.).
 Dunedin Academic Press.
 Edinburgh.

 - >Black, K.D.(2008) Environmental aspects of aquaculture, in Aquaculture, Innovation and Social Transformation, (eds.
 K. Culver, D. Castle) Springer Science and Business Media B.V.
 2008, pp 99-115

 - >The World Guide to Whale and Dolphin Watching (2006).
 Angus Wilson and Ben Wilson.
 Colin Baxter Photography Ltd. 288 p

-SAMS is governed by an independent non-executive Council, chaired by the President, supported by a Board and a number of sub-committees (research, education, finance) for SAMS and a Board for our subsidiary company SAMS Research Services Limited.
-Council members are the non-executive directors of the company and trustees of the charity.
+SAMS is governed by an independent non-executive Board that meets five times a year.
+The Board is supported by a range of sub-committees.
+Our commercial subsidiary company SAMS Enterprise is governed by its own Board.
+Board members are the non-executive directors of the company and trustees of the charity.

-Ultimate legal responsibility for SAMS' operations rests with Council.
-Council appoints the Director and delegates the running of SAMS to the Director and the executive team.
+Ultimate legal responsibility for SAMS' operations rests with the Board.
+The Board appoints the Director and delegates the running of SAMS to the Director and the executive team.

-The learned society members of SAMS elect Council members and office bearers at the Annual General Meeting, that is usually held in November.
+The learned society members of SAMS elect Board members and office bearers at the Annual General Meeting, that is usually held in early December.